dmcginley/django_shop_project/README.md

 6. Purchase from the book detail page
 7. View a description of the book Home Depot detail page along with
 8. View a short summary of the books to be purchased on the checkout page
-9. Free delivery over a cretin amount (€40), this is calculated by the backend.
+9. Free delivery over a certain amount (€40), this is calculated by the back-end.
 10. Pagination on the home page, genre page and book by price page
 11. Purchase books with a credit card or debit card using stripe